Chokhonelidze/mapbox/README.md

-# mapbox
-Mapbox project
+# Mapbox project

-Description
+## Description

 this project is a small demo that demonstrates how to use and animate software called MapBox. you can run animation by clicking the button "show stops".

-Roadmap
+## Roadmap

-in the future this software can be used to truck pets it will require a GSM connection with an internet GPS module and server to update coordinates.
+In the future this software can be used to truck pets the tracker will require a GSM connection with an internet GPS module and server to update coordinates.

+## Dependences
+MapBox software and API key from MapBox website.

 MIT License